OpenMeridian105/Meridian59/doc/roomdetails.md

 The Fields | field1.roo | 3
 The Deep Dark Woods of Tos | forest4.roo | 4
 The Deep Dark Woods of Marion | forest5.roo | 6

 The Forests of Meridian | forest1.roo | 24
 The Forests of Meridian | forest2.roo | 26
 The Forests of Meridian | forest3.roo | 28
 The Berdonne Canyons | canyons.roo | 32
 Out of Grace with the Higher Powers | outgrace.roo | 43
+Deep in the Forest of Farol | d6.roo | 546
+Deep Forest of Farol | e6.roo | 556
 The meeting place of the Gods | zndramas.roo | 901
 Meridian University | univ.roo | 902
 object gallery | univ.roo | 903